True North VIPTrue North VIP

 The Lincoln Town Car dominated NYC livery service from the 1980s through 2011, when Lincoln pulled it from production.
 But the name stuck.
 "Town car" became shorthand for pre-booked, chauffeur-driven sedan service — the kind where a driver in a dark suit opens the door for you, not the kind where you climb into a stranger's personal vehicle.
 Today, a "town car" is a Mercedes E-Class, BMW 5-Series, or Cadillac CT5.
 The vehicles changed, but the service model — phone dispatch, flat rates, uniformed drivers — remains the same one New Yorkers relied on for decades.

 Three main groups: business travelers who grew up calling a car service and never switched (they still call in bookings by phone), corporate travel departments that need account billing and consistent quality, and older New Yorkers who prefer a known driver and a fixed price over app-based uncertainty.
-There is also a generational resurgence — younger professionals discovering that a flat-rate sedan to JFK for $170 beats gambling on Uber surge at 5 AM.
+There is also a generational resurgence — younger professionals discovering that a flat-rate sedan to JFK for $170 beats gambling on rideshare surge at 5 AM.

 How much does a town car from JFK to Manhattan cost?